goderich/dissertation/dissertation.md

 Seediq also supports reconstructing a \*ə vowel in Proto-Atayal, again thanks to its penultimate stress.
 The distribution of vowels in Seediq is the same as in Atayal, i.e. schwa does not appear in the final syllable, however penultimale schwa can receive stress [@tsukida2005, pp. 292-293].
 This stressed schwa is generally regarded as phonemic.
 The presence of \*ə in Proto-Atayal is doubtless, due to the various reflexes in its daughter languages, though its phonemic status may be disputed.

 Seediq can be used to support the reconstruction of certain phonemes, especially in etyma with insufficient internal evidence.
-In words without Plngawan reflexes, Seediq cognates can help identify the presence of Proto-Atayal \*ɹ (which corresponds to Seediq /r/), for example in \*paɹih 'hoe' and \*kumaɹiʔ 'to dig', cf. Seediq *parih* and *kəmari*, respectively (Truku dialect).
+In words without Plngawan reflexes, Seediq cognates can help identify the presence of Proto-Atayal \*ɹ (which corresponds to Seediq /r/), for example, in \*paɹih 'hoe' and \*kumaɹiʔ 'to dig', cf. Seediq *parih* and *kəmari*, respectively (Truku dialect).

 Another correspondence where Seediq is helpful is word-final \*-ig.
 No Atayal dialect preserves final \*g in this environment, however we do know that it existed in Proto-Atayal, based on Paul Li's notes on Matu'aw circa 1980, when it was still preserved by older speakers [@li1980;@li1981;@li1982b].
 At the same time, not all instances of word-final long /iː/ can automatically be reconstructed as \*-ig (see discussion on \*mahi\~bahiyun in @sec:proto-atayal-phonotactics).
 Several dialects of Seediq preserve a final /g/ or /r/ in these words, compare Proto-Atayal \*wahig 'vine' and Truku *wahir*, Proto-Atayal \*mabaɹig 'to buy' and Seediq *marig*, Proto-Atayal \*kəgig 'hemp, ramie' and Truku *kərig*.